-Adoption Rights of Grandparent of a Child in NJ
+Adoption Rights of Grandparents of a Child in NJ

 Grandparent Visitation Rights are Protected in NJ

 Grandparents of birth parents have limited rights to visitation if visitation is in the best interest of the child.
-The adoption of a minor child by a stepparent cannot standing alone extinguish a grandparent’s statutory right to visitation nor can an adoption eliminate a grandparent’s visitation rights, though they can arguably be impacted in the exercise of those rights.
-Thus, the Courts in New Jersey have permitted grandparents to intervene in adoption cases since they have an interest that may be prejudiced or affected by the entry of a judgment of adoption.
+The adoption of a minor child by a stepparent cannot stand alone extinguish a grandparent’s statutory right to visitation, nor can an adoption eliminate a grandparent’s visitation rights, though they can arguably be impacted in the exercise of those rights.
+Thus, the Courts in New Jersey have permitted grandparents to intervene in adoption cases because they have an interest that may be prejudiced or affected by the entry of an adoption judgment.

 Written by Fredrick P. Niemann, Esq. of Hanlon Niemann & Wright, a Freehold, New Jersey, Monmouth County Adoption Attorney